Towards Efficient SDRTV-to-HDRTV by Learning from Image Formation: Preliminary

 \section{Preliminary}

-In this section, we clarify the concept of SDRTV/HDRTV and the meaning of SDRTV-to-HDRTV and LDR-to-HDR, since these terms are often easily confused and few previous works address this issue.

-\textbf{Concept.} In this paper, we use SDRTV/HDRTV to represent the content (including image and video) under SDRTV/HDRTV standards.
-The two standards are specified in \cite{rec709, bt1886} and \cite{rec2020, bt2100}, respectively.
-The basic elements of the HDRTV standard mainly include wide color gamut \cite{rec2020}, PQ or HLG OETF \cite{bt2100}, and 10-16 bits depth.
-Content that does not conform to the HDRTV standard is generally considered to be SDR, while the SDRTV standard defines the content requirements more clearly (e.g., Rec.709 color gamut and gamma-OETF).
-The same content can be encoded using these two standards, while the amount of information that can be accommodated by each standard differs.
-This difference in capacity results in varying visual experiences for the two types of content.
-For the terminology of LDR/SDR, Both terms can refer to low dynamic range content; however, there are some differences in their usage.
-Specifically, SDR often refers to display devices and related standards, which is commonly used in content production or post-production processing.
-Therefore, SDR content is typically video or frames under the SDR standard, derived from high dynamic range RAW files.
-In contrast, LDR content is often images or multiple frames captured by a camera at a specific exposure level.
-As a result, its dynamic range is determined during the imaging stage.
-In simple terms, there are some differences in the formation process between the two types of content.
-We emphasize that neither of the two concepts has a strict academic definition.
-For clarity, we use the terms \textbf{LDR-to-HDR} and \textbf{SDRTV-to-HDRTV} to represent the conventional image HDR reconstruction and the up-conversion of content from SDRTV to HDRTV standard.
+In this section, we clarify the concepts of SDRTV/HDRTV and the distinctions between SDRTV-to-HDRTV and LDR-to-HDR, as these terms are often confused and underexplored in existing literature. \textbf{Concept.} We use SDRTV/HDRTV to denote content (images and videos) adhering to the respective standards.
+SDRTV is defined by standards such as Rec.709~\cite{rec709} and BT.1886~\cite{bt1886}, while HDRTV is specified in Rec.2020~\cite{rec2020} and BT.2100~\cite{bt2100}.
+Key elements of HDRTV include a wide color gamut~\cite{rec2020}, PQ or HLG OETF~\cite{rec2020}, and 10-16 bit depth.
+Content not conforming to HDRTV is generally considered SDR, with clearer requirements outlined under the SDRTV standard, such as the Rec.709 color gamut and gamma-OETF.
+Both SDRTV and HDRTV can encode the same content, but they differ in information capacity, resulting in distinct visual experiences.
+The terms LDR and SDR both refer to low dynamic range content, but their usage varies.
+SDR typically pertains to display standards used in content production, often derived from high dynamic range RAW files.
+In contrast, LDR content refers to images captured at specific exposure levels, with dynamic range determined during imaging.
+Thus, their formation processes differ.
+For clarity, we use the terms \textbf{LDR-to-HDR} and \textbf{SDRTV-to-HDRTV} to represent the conventional image HDR reconstruction and the up-conversion of content from SDRTV to HDRTV standard. \textbf{Explanation.} SDRTV-to-HDRTV differs functionally from LDR-to-HDR.
+While both involve HDR, the meaning of HDR varies.
+LDR-to-HDR methods predict luminance in the linear domain, representing the physical brightness of a scene.
+Here, HDR refers to dynamic range information beyond the capture capabilities of LDR imaging.
+Conversely, SDRTV-to-HDRTV involves predicting HDR images in the pixel domain using HDR display formats like HDR10, HLG, and Dolby Vision.
+Both SDRTV and HDRTV content originate from the same HDR scene radiance.
+While HDRTV content can derive from linear domain HDR content, this requires additional operations such as tone mapping and gamut mapping.
+As a result, methods for these tasks are not interchangeable.